IUSB competition opens Monday, June 1, 2020.

 Selection for the bursary is based on demonstrated financial need.
-Preference is given to students in their final year of study who provide records of employment and sufficient documentation of extenuating circumstances.
+Preference is given to students in their final year of study who provide sufficient documentation of extenuating circumstances.

 At the time of application, applicants must:

-- Be an international student registered full-time in an undergraduate degree program at the University of Alberta.
+- Be an international student in an undergraduate program leading to a degree at the University of Alberta

 Evaluations are based on:

-- extenuating issues or conditions made evident through sufficient supporting documentation (please see “Supporting Documents” below for more information on the type of documents required)
+- Extenuating issues or conditions made evident through sufficient supporting documentation (please see “Supporting Documents” below for more information on the type of documents required)

-- Level of student contribution (at least $3,000 saved from summer and/or term employment to meet financial need)
+- Level of student contribution (at least $3,000 saved from previous employment)

-- the student's level of unanticipated financial shortfall
+- Student's level of an unanticipated financial shortfall